 - Robust parameter estimation based on sensitivity equations and multi-start optimization in R.

 - Analyzing models, informing modeling decisions, using profile likelihood and other methods.

 - Which experiments should be conducted to be able to decide between different mechanistic hypotheses?

-The workshop is designed as a hands-on tutorial.
+The webinar is designed as a hands-on tutorial.
 Each topic will first be presented on slides and will be illustrated based on realistic examples.
 Between topics, the participants will have the chance to implement and reproduce the different steps on their own using the provided example model.

-After the workshop, the participants will have learned to write their own mechanistic QSP models, simulate models, and perform parameter estimation – with and without consideration of parameter variability.
+After the webinar, the participants will have learned to write their own mechanistic QSP models, simulate models, and perform parameter estimation – with and without consideration of parameter variability.
 In addition, participants will have gained insight into how models can be analyzed to better inform the design of new experiments to increase mechanistic understanding and trust in the models.